 Anglo-German politics hit home

-In the following months, both Saddington and Stephenson argued each design change but, in the end, the American’s E50 2+2 proposal was enlarged to match the 1995 Evolution proposal – all in the interests of practicality.
+In the following months, both Saddington and Stephenson argued each design change but, in the end, the American’s design won out – with a little help from Wolfgang Reitzle.
 The difficulty was that, in the background of this uncertainty over the packaging of the new Mini, the project management and engineering was now being handled by Germany – and Stephenson, a BMW employee working within Rover, was proving to be the object of a fair amount of suspicion.

 If the intra-departmental infighting had proved counter-productive, the handover to Rover opened up a further can of worms.
 The Engineering Team at Munich found the decision dented their pride considerably – and the man chosen to oversee the handover, BMW’s development chief, Burkhard Goeschel rushed the task unnecessarily.

 Chris Lee had told his opposite number that he would need six weeks to gather up a team and get the project running up to speed, but according to an insider, and reported in Autocar magazine, Goeschel replied, ‘Chris, you don’t understand.
 When I get off the plane in Munich all work will have already stopped.’